Annual Practising Certificates

 Internationally qualified midwives and midwives applying under TTMRA

 Midwives qualified overseas and midwives registered in Australia who are applying under the Trans Tasman Mutual Recognition principles are likely to have conditions imposed on their scope of practice (usually relating to required further education relating to midwifery practise in New Zealand).
 In these cases midwives will be issued with an annual practising certificate for a defined period, during which time the conditions must be met.
 These conditions are explained more fully in the notes which accompany the Applications to be completed by overseas registered midwives and Australian registered midwives seeking registration in New Zealand.

 For internationally qualified midwives: what "May not work in sole practice as a Lead Maternity Carer" means.

-The Council encourages newly registered overseas qualified midwives to initially take a position as an employed midwife as part of their introduction to midwifery in New Zealand.
-However, if such midwives choose to practise immediately as an independent midwife, they may not work alone but must practise in association, or in partnership, with other midwives.
+The Council encourages newly registered internationally qualified midwives to initially take a position as an employed midwife as part of their introduction to midwifery in New Zealand.
+However, if such midwives choose to practise immediately as a community-based midwife, they may not work alone but must practise in association, or in partnership, with other midwives.
 The partner midwives must be available to provide collegial support and guidance and must be willing and able to provide professional back-up and help with the New Zealand maternity system and prescribing as required.
 They do not need to act in a supervisory role.